How to Choose the Best Wall and Floor Tile Colour Combinations?

 Cozy Neutrals and Cream Tones

 Cream shades warm up a room while keeping it bright.
 They’re a great match for those who want a soft, inviting ambience.
-Ourcream colour tiles, like SPECTRA PEANUT_SPECTRA MUSTARD, CRYSTONE SAND, and MARFIG TAUPE, pair well with wooden tables and pastel furnishings.
-If the rest of your décor has vibrant patterns or loud colours, a neutral floor can help tie everything together.
+Our cream colour tiles, like Spectra Peanut, Spectra Mustard,Crystone Sand, and Marfig Taupe, pair well with wooden tables and pastel furnishings.
+If the rest of your decor has vibrant patterns or loud colours, a neutral floor can help tie everything together.

 In a living room, cream floors with pale walls can feel almost breezy, especially if you let natural light enter through large windows.
 You can sprinkle in darker accents—like coffee-coloured throw pillows or a piece of art—to keep it from looking too uniform.
 In the kitchen, cream floors can complement deeper tones on the counters or cabinets.